Selling A House Before Probate

 Can You Sell An Inherited House Before Probate?

 Individuals who ended up with an inherited home often can’t or don’t want to keep it.
 It could be their parent’s home where both parents are now deceased.
-One option is to put the house on the market but the question is, “can you sell an inherited house before probate?”
+One option is to put the house on the market but the question is, “how to sell a probate property in South Carolina“

 If a will exists chances are a family member who is close to the deceased is aware of this important document.
 It may be that a particular person is named as the executor in the will.
 The executor has the duty and obligation to see that the last wishes as outlined in the will are fully carried out.
 If property is involved in the estate, such as a house, this most likely will have to go through a probate process.